common-voice/common-voice/docs/SENTENCES.md

 * [language](https://github.com/common-voice/cv-sentence-extractor#using-language-rules) rules for Sentence Extractor,
 * [preprocessor](https://github.com/common-voice/CorporaCreator/tree/master/src/corporacreator/preprocessors) for CorporaCreator ([CorporaCreator](https://github.com/common-voice/CorporaCreator) is the Common Voice extractor that, linking text and recorded voice samples, make them available for [SST](https://en.wikipedia.org/wiki/Speech_recognition) engines' training).

-To help you, for exemple with the 'not supervised, do your own QA' bulk submission, you may find interesting to have a look at it.
+To help you for example with the 'not supervised, do your own QA' bulk submission, you may find these resources interesting.

 # Correcting existing data